gongfucha/gongfucha/README.md

 # Gongfutea: Community Database

-* Note: I am currently working on remaking this project from scratch using ReactJS and expanding upon it.
+* Note: We are currently working on remaking this project from scratch using ReactJS and expanding upon it.

 ## Summary
 An interactive database for lovers and enthusiasts of gong fu cha.
 Built by tea enthusiasts, for tea enthusiasts.
+This website is an extension of the popular facebook group Gong Fu Cha run by Nicky Evers of this project. ```https://www.facebook.com/groups/gongfucha/?fref=nf```

 Gongfutea does accept pull requests - please include clear comments in both your code and your PR about what the issue is that you have fixed and how.